Hetfield1985/Steam-Commander/README.md

 - Game card with title, executable, start folder and launch parameters.
 - Four artwork slots: **vertical**, **horizontal**, **hero/background**, **logo** — each with a live preview and a source badge (Steam / SteamGridDB).
 - Title and executable confidence indicators (green check when the match is reliable).
+- **Steam Web API integration** for more accurate game title and App ID matching, with titles and App IDs cached locally for faster searches.
 - Executable detection with junk filtering (uninstallers, crash handlers, redistributables, …) and a hint from Steam's own launch data.
 - Launch parameters suggested from Steam data, with human-readable descriptions for well-known options.
 - **Batch mode** for many games at once, with optional **auto-fill**: confidently recognised games are added without opening a card; the card opens only for games the program could not identify unambiguously.
 - Steam **cover region** selection (localised artwork).
+- **EXE filter** with an option to include game launchers in executable suggestions.

 **Moving games**
 - Move ticked games from one panel folder to the other with progress, speed and free-space check.